PanicManagement/gugis-rx/README.md

 # Gugis and Gugis-Rx difference

 Gugis-Rx uses RxJava which does not offer parallel `Observable`.
+Because of this Gugis-Rx is sequential and is much slower then the original [Gugis](https://github.com/lukaszbudnik/gugis) implementation.

-Because of this Gugis-Rx does not offer `Propagation.FASTEST`.
-The original Gugis unit tests `BasicTest.shouldPropagateToFastest()` and `ErrorHandlingTest.shouldSelectSlowerBecauseFasterThrowsException()` were commented out.
+Because Gugis-Rx is sequential it does not offer `Propagation.FASTEST`.
+The original Gugis unit tests `BasicTest.shouldPropagateToFastest()` and
+`ErrorHandlingTest.shouldSelectSlowerBecauseFasterThrowsException()` were commented out.
-When/if RxJava will support parallel processing then support for `Propagation.FASTEST` will be also ported to Gugis-Rx.
+When/if RxJava will support parallel processing then support for `Propagation.FASTEST` will be ported to Gugis-Rx (and hopefully it will also be fast).

 # Gugis-Rx